Apple Lossless Audio Codec: History

 The data compression software for encoding into ALAC files, Apple Lossless Encoder, was introduced into the Mac OS X Core Audio framework on April 28, 2004, together with the QuickTime 6.5.1 update, thus making it available in iTunes since version 4.5 and above, and its replacement, the Music application.
 The codec is also used in the AirPort and AirPlay implementation.

-David Hammerton and Cody Brocious analyzed and reverse engineered the codec without any documents on the format.
+David Hammerton and Serafina Brocious analyzed and reverse engineered the codec without any documents on the format.
 On March 5, 2005, Hammerton published a simple open source decoder written in the C programming language on the basis of the work.

 The Apple Lossless Encoder (and decoder) were released as open source software under the Apache License version 2.0 on October 27, 2011.

 On May 17, 2021, Apple announced that they would begin offering lossless audio in Apple Music in June 2021, with all lossless music being encoded using ALAC.

-Apple support for lossless formats

-Other lossless codecs, such as FLAC and Shorten, are not natively supported by Apple's iTunes nor the later Music app (either the macOS or Windows versions) or by iOS devices running iOS 10 or below.
-In order to be played through the iTunes and Music app on iOS, audio files using these lossless codecs may be converted via various third-party tools into ALAC-encoded files with no change in fidelity.

-Third-party applications are available from the App Store to play such files without converting them.
-Devices running iOS 11 or above do support FLAC playback natively, through the Files application only.
-The method of importing the files to the Apple device varies between applications, including Files, as there is currently no official support for doing so.

 Software

 All current iOS devices can play ALAC encoded files.

+However, in the iOS 9.3.6 (13G37) update, which was released on July 22, 2019, after iOS 9.3.5 (13G36) on August 25, 2016, as the last update for the iPhone 4S and aimed at fixing security issues, etc., there was still a bug with the ALAC codec in Music app.

+This issue involved songs with the ALAC codec being synced internally to the phone by iTunes (known as Apple Music as of June 3, 2019), and when playing that song/album, the album cover from another album (in a non-ALAC format) would be displayed.

-The open source library libavcodec incorporates both a decoder and an encoder for the ALAC format, which means that media players based on that library (including VLC media player and MPlayer, as well as many media center applications for home theater computers, such as Plex, XBMC, and Boxee) are able to play ALAC files.
+The open source library libavcodec incorporates both a decoder and an encoder for the ALAC format, which means that media players based on that library (including VLC media player and MPlayer, as well as many media center applications for home theater computers, such as Plex, Kodi, and Boxee) are able to play ALAC files.

+The introduction of the BlackBerry OS 10 in 2013 made it possible to play the ALAC Audio Codec.

+Earlier, the BlackBerry OS 7 operating system in 2011 had enabled the playback of the FLAC on BlackBerry phones.

 As of 2015, Windows 10 includes support for ALAC encoding and decoding, thereby enabling other media players to use it, e.g. Windows Media Player when ripping CDs or the Spotify desktop client for playback of local .m4a files.

 The library was subsequently optimized for ARM processors and included in Rockbox.

 Foobar2000 will play ALAC files as will JRiver Media Center and BitPerfect.

 Lossless music via ALAC was added to Apple Music in June 2021, at no additional cost for all subscribers.
 The maximum fidelity for lossless music on Apple Music is 24-bit at 192 kHz.